 Ask any warehouse manager to share what’s keeping them up at night, and they’ll tell you straight out: it’s really tough to find skilled, reliable employees.

-Unemployment rates have been dropping.
-More warehouses are opening, particularly to serve e-commerce customers.
-And even if you hire someone, warehouse workers quit at a rate of 36% (according to the Bureau of Labor Statistics), and are often known to hire on at the next facility just down the street for an extra $0.25/hour.
+And even if you hire someone, warehouse workers quit at a rate of 43% and according to Kane Logistics each worker costs a minimum of $8,600 to replace.
+Relying on a labor pool that's known to move to the next facility just down the street for an extra $0.80/hour isn't a solid strategy.

 What’s a warehouse manager to do?
 Consider a flex labor strategy.
-That means designing your operations to be managed by a few core, full-time employees, then scale up at peak times (daily and/or seasonally) with part-time or temporary labor to handle periods of high demand.
+That means designing your operations to be managed by a few core, full-time, well paid employees, then scale up at peak times (daily and/or seasonally) with part-time or temporary labor to handle periods of high demand.

 Key to making flex labor work, however, is automation.
-With an automated storage and retrieval system (ASRS) in place—such as horizontal or vertical carousels or vertical lift modules (VLMs)—you can gain a dramatic uptick in worker productivity for higher throughput with fewer associates.
+With an automated storage and retrieval system (ASRS) in place—such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizonal Carousel Modules—you can gain a dramatic uptick in worker productivity for higher throughput with fewer associates.

 Adding an ASRS leverages the all-important goods-to-person method of presenting required items right in front of the picker, who now only has to take a few steps at a time to fill orders.
 That immediately means less time spent walking, and more time spent picking.